DM Tree

 At first you’re breathing and then you're just there and present.
 In this state you are able to hear your intuition, listen to your inner guidance and allow yourself to release emotions that were previously hidden and stuck.
 These hidden emotions show up in our daily lives as fear and can hold us back.
 By experiencing them and letting them go we can live in the moment with the emotions we choose.

-Open the possibilities
+open the possibilities

 Exercise Induced Asthma (EIA)